sliftist/typesafecss/README.md

 # Description
 A simple library for typesafe CSS.

-"All" (hopefully) built-in CSS fields are supported.
-A proxy is used, so any field will work at runtime, even if it raises a TypeScript error.
+"All" (hopefully) built-in CSS properties are supported.
+A proxy is used, so any property will work at runtime, even if it raises a TypeScript error.

 # Usage

 There are also some convenience aliases for common CSS patterns, such as "pad", "hbox", "vbox", and "wrap".
 Some aliases are parameterless, such as "absolute".

-Go to definition to see the underlying alias or CSS field.
+Go to definition to see the underlying alias or CSS property.

 ```jsx
 import { css } from "typesafecss";